annebrown/content-data/content/frameworks/angular/index.md

 Angular's SPA design, loads all necessary code into a single page.

-Its heavy reliance on components as it fundamental building block, allows for independent development, maintenance, and testing, etc, of components.
-This makes it easier to break complex tasks into smaller ones, making it more intuitive and enabling intuitive patterns and consistent IF, simplifying code organization and collab.
+Its heavy reliance on components as it fundamental building block, allows for independent development, maintenance, and testing, of components.
+This makes it easier to break complex tasks into smaller ones, enabling more intuitive patterns, consistent IF, and simplifying code organization and collab.

-Content changes are rendered dynamically, loading only that part of the page that needs updating, thus reduces traffic and increasing responsiveness.
+Content changes are rendered dynamically, loading only that part of the page that needs updating, thus reducing traffic and increasing responsiveness.

-Angular's data binding help to build more dynamic interfaces.
+Angular's data binding facilitates dynamic interface design.

 Angular is  particularly well-suited for large-scale, enterprise-level apps, due to its ability to handle large, robust, long term, complex projects with high performance and maintainability requirements.